asdfMaciej/kaszkowiak.org/content/oferta/_index.en.md

 ---
-title: "Tworzenie stron i witryn internetowych - Wronki, Szamotuły"
+title: "Web development services - Maciej Kaszkowiak"
-desc: "Zaprojektuję i wykonam stronę WWW od podstaw - szybką i dostosowaną do komórek."
+desc: "I will design and develop a website from scratch - fast and responsive."
-url: /en/offer
+url: /en/services
 ---
 hej